edammer/GOparallel/README.md

 Wrapper code for function GOparallel():
-(All variables set in global environment, but defaults are tried if none are specified.
+(All variables set in global environment, but defaults are tried if none are specified).
 ```
 ###################################################################################################################################
 ## One-Step GSA FET (R piano implementation) WITH USER PARAMETERS